python-restx/flask-restx/doc/quickstart.rst

 Resourceful Routing
 -------------------
 The main building block provided by Flask-RESTX are resources.
-Resources are built on top of :ref:`Flask pluggable views <flask:views>`, giving you easy access to multiple HTTP methods just by defining methods on your resource.
+Resources are built on top of :doc:`Flask pluggable views <flask:views>`, giving you easy access to multiple HTTP methods just by defining methods on your resource.
 A basic CRUD resource for a todo application (of course) looks like this: